MS Chromatogram window

 The command restores default view showing chromatogram, spectrum and the bottom tabs.

-Other changes in MS Chromatogram window
+More MS features in Chromatogram window